revk/SolarSystem/Manuals/Server.md

 ## Cloud server

 There is a cloud based server available at [access.me.uk](https://access.me.uk).
-Contact A&A for more details.
+Contact A&A for more details - this is currently free of charge.

 ## Running your own server